 Chief, why do you despise these wounds and this sword, and place your hopes in the unfortunate tree?
 Let the Egyptians and the Phoenicians fight at sea, give us a change, on which we are accustomed to keep our place and die or conquer the enemy.

 – Plutarch from Cheronea, Antony, 64

-In the morning of September 2, 31 BC, both armies set themselves up in chic, preparing for the greatest sea battle of antiquity.
+In the morning of September 2, 31 BC, both armies set themselves up in a chic, preparing for the greatest sea battle of antiquity.
 Octavian’s fleet was set up in the west, obstructing the escape route.
-The young general took command of the right wing, while the left wing surrendered to the excellent Admiral Marcus Vipsanius Agrippa.
-In the center commanded Arantius.
+The young general took command of the right-wing, while the left-wing surrendered to the excellent Admiral Marcus Vipsanius Agrippa.
+In the centre commanded Arantius.

 The battle began at 12 o’clock.
-Antonius moved with his right wing, hoping that Celsius would drag Caesar’s son into battle, which would cause a breakthrough in the enemy lines.
+Antonius moved with his right-wing, hoping that Celsius would drag Caesar’s son into battle, which would cause a breakthrough in the enemy lines.
 However, Octavians retreated and luring Celius into the open waters.
 Soon all lines started the fight.
-Admiral Octavian gave his liburns the order to avoid close contact with the larger cruisers of Antonius.
+Admiral Octavian gave his liburna the order to avoid close contact with the larger cruisers of Antonius.
 Instead, light units were to encircle two or three larger enemy units each.

 On land, commander the army of Antonius, Caninius Crassus, besieged by Octavian legions, commanded by Titus Titus Statilius Taurus, escaped under the cover of night.
 Legions of Antonius, without command, decided to join the army, which gave Octavian a total victory in the region.